Ecommerce shipping support guide

 I checked order [order number].
 A tracking record has been created, but the carrier page does not show the first scan yet.

 That can happen before the package is scanned into the carrier network.
 Please check the tracking page again after [timeframe].
-If it still has not updated, message us and we will review the next step.
+If it still has not updated, message us and we will review the next support-safe step.

 Thank you,